nice-digital/nice-design-system/foundations/layout.md

 {% endcapture %}
 {% include example.html lang='html' body=responsive %}

+<a href="{{ site.baseurl }}{% link foundations/responsive.md %}" class="btn btn--secondary">More about responsive design</a>

 ## Other grid features

-Use BEM modifiers for grids features:
+Use [BEM modifiers]({{ site.baseurl }}{% link technical/sass/code-standards.md %}#bem-and-naming) for grids features.
+Use grid features when needed to suit the presentation of content.

 ### Reversed

-The `.grid--rev` modifier renders the grid it in the opposite order to the source order
+The `.grid--rev` modifier renders the grid it in the opposite order to the source order.
+This is useful for stacking things in the correct order on mobile devices.

 {% capture reversed %}
 <div class="grid grid--rev">